 ● I can help you adjust financially to this new stage of life and assist you in gaining control of your finances so that you are confident in the choices you make around your money.

 There may be discounts available in certain circumstances.
-I accept cash, checks, or credit cards.
+I accept cash, checks, credit cards, and Venmo.

-Pine Tree Legal: this website has a ton of helpful information for someone looking ahead at a divorce.
+Pine Tree Legal: this website has a ton of helpful information for someone looking ahead at a divorce in Maine.

 Kids First: an organization that supports divorcing families.